veronycca/buildings/README.md

 How to run
 ----------

+Download and build gradle project.
 After you run ApplicationBuilding class, API will start on your default host and port 8080.
 You can change the port in application.yml file.